 Regardless of whose attitude resonates with you most, let’s see what you need in a bakery business plan if you decide to make one.
-This guide offers a blanket overview of what bakery owners will likely face from market research to the bakery POS selection.
+This guide offers a blanket overview of what bakery owners will likely face from market research to the bakery POS software selection.
 You can use our examples as a bakery business plan template.
 Each of these sections below will play a critical role in analyzing the possible successes and risks in your bakery.

 1. Executive Summary

 The section is your elevator pitch, your one-shot, and you only have one page to make that impression.
 The executive summary is what investors, lenders, or potential business partners will look at the most.
 It's the front page of your business plan, and it should give a birds-eye view of your concept, and the chance for success.

 Always write your executive summary last as it will ensure that you capture all of the report’s most vital information.
 You can quickly pull important numbers from your financial projections, and cite industry stats that will impact your business.